-- AMP article - A basic, non-graphical (plain blue link) search result for an AMP page.
+- AMP non-rich results - A basic, non-graphical (plain blue link) search result for an AMP page.

-- AMP stories - a visual storytelling format built on AMP that enables a user to tap through full screen images and videos.
+- AMP story - a visual storytelling format built on AMP that enables a user to tap through full screen images and videos.

 - Android App - An Android app installation link or Android app page result in a mobile search.
 To get your Android app indexed and in search results, follow the Firebase Android App indexing guidelines.